Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Pericarditis is inflammation of the pericardium, the thin sac (membrane) that surrounds the heart.

 The pericardium holds the heart in place and helps it work properly.
 There is a small amount of fluid between the inner and outer layers of the pericardium.
 This fluid keeps the layers from rubbing as the heart moves to pump blood.

-Usually, the cause of pericarditis is unknown, but may include any or all of the following:
+Usually, the cause of pericarditis is unknown, but may include:

-The symptoms of pericarditis may resemble other conditions or medical problems.
-See a health care provider for a diagnosis.
+The symptoms of pericarditis may look like other conditions.
+See a healthcare provider for a diagnosis.

 Along with a complete medical history and physical exam, tests used to diagnose pericarditis may include:

 The goal of treatment for pericarditis is to determine and eliminate the cause of the disease.
-Treatment often involves medications, such as pain medicines, anti-inflammatory drugs, and/or antibiotics.
+Treatment often involves medicines, such as pain medicines, anti-inflammatory drugs, or antibiotics.

 If serious heart problems develop, treatment may include: